evgenyneu/bubble-button-animation-ios-swift/README.md

 A demo iOS app showning how to animate button and play sound.

 Animation is done by setting `Scale` transform to the button inside animation block.
+This demo app allows to tweak `duration`, `damping` and `velocity` parameters of the animation function.

     button.transform = CGAffineTransformMakeScale(0.1, 0.1)